 - Insurance and Environmental.
 A cross-disciplinary team of litigation and real estate lawyers obtained a judgment on behalf of Icahn Enterprises, formerly known as American Real Estate Holdings, requiring its lessee, Entergy, to grant AREH access to the leased premises to conduct Phase II environmental site assessments.
 The judgment also awarded AREH nearly $900,000 for the Katrina-related damage to one of the leased premises Entergy self-insured under the lease.
 In addition, the judgment awarded AREH interest, attorneys' fees, expenses and costs.

 - Senior Living.
-With members from both the Real Estate, Financing and Construction and Health Care practice groups, Stone Pigman recently represented an owner and operator of senior care facilities in its acquisition and financing of two assisted living facilities in the suburban New Orleans Northshore area.
+With members from both the Real Estate Practice Group and Health Care Practice Group, Stone Pigman recently represented an owner and operator of senior care facilities in its acquisition and financing of two assisted living facilities in the suburban New Orleans Northshore area.
 Firm members assisted the client not only with the real estate acquisition and financing, but also the licensing application and review process.

 - Utilities.
 Stone Pigman represented St. Tammany Parish in its acquisition of the sewerage and water system operated by Southeast Louisiana Water & Sewer Co., L.L.C.
 This acquisition was an important second step in achieving the Parish's goal of regionalizing sewer and water service in unincorporated St. Tammany and improving environmental quality.
 The purchase price was $36 million, and the cost of the acquisition and related expenses were financed with approximately $40 million in utility bonds issued by the Parish.
 The acquired systems serve about 8,200 water customers and about 6,500 sewer customers.
 The assets purchased by the Parish included 19 fee owned parcels, approximately 225 recorded servitude agreements, 27 active water wells, 31 sewer treatment plants and platted rights and facilities in roughly 135 subdivisions and service areas, in addition to facilities serving commercial customers.
 As part of the closing transactions, SELA was required to satisfy a federal plea agreement and significant fines due to both the EPA and DEQ.